darkalchemy/scrapeer/README.md

 Array ( ["699cda895af6fbd5a817fff4fe6fa8ab87e36f48"] => Array ( ["seeders"] => 49 ["completed"] => 2509 ["leechers"] => 1 ) ["4344503B7E797EBF31582327A5BAAE35B11BDA01"] => Array ( ["seeders"] => 99 ["completed"] => 7754 ["leechers"] => 7 ) ) Array ( [0] => "Invalid scrape connection (invalidtracker:6767)." )
 ```

--  The first tracker is not valid, it will be skipped and an error will be added to the error logger.
+-  The first tracker is not valid, it will be skipped and, an error will be added to the error logger.
 -  The scraper keeps scraping until one valid tracker is found or there are no more trackers to try.
 -  Invalid info-hashes will be logged and skipped.